 There is no one correct way for the consultation process to operate.
-There are over 560 Federally-recognized Tribes, and most have a distinct culture, language, values, traditions, and processes.
-Based on the tribal differences, a process that works well for one Tribe may not work for another.
-For the consultation process to be effective, agency representatives need to be flexible and receive training to develop a solid grasp of the Tribe’s history, culture, and leadership.
+There are over 570 federallyrecognized tribes, with distinct cultures, languages, values, traditions and processes.
+Based on the tribal differences, a process that works well for one tribe may not work for another.
+For the consultation process to be effective, agency representatives need to be flexible and develop a solid grasp of the tribe’s history, culture, and leadership.
+While books and other documents may serve as useful secondary references for understanding the political and cultural history of an indigenous people, agency staff should remember that the tribal members themselves are the best source of knowledge about their particular tribe.
 This entails the following:

-Understanding the history of the Tribe and its current and historical relationship to the Federal government.
+Understanding the history of the tribe and its current and historical relationship to the Federal government.

-Books, tribal newspapers, websites, and other documents can provide information on the
+Books, tribal newspapers, websites and other documents can provide information on the

-Tribe’s historical relationship with the Federal government.
-It is important to know about any relevant conflicts, wars, treaties, executive orders, case law, and statutes, and how these have evolved over the years.
+tribe’s historical relationship with the federal government.
+It is important to know about any relevant conflicts, wars, treaties, statutes, executive orders and case law, how these have evolved over the years and how these historical events affect the federal/tribal relationship.
+It is also important to become familiar with relevant treaties and other sources of reserved and similar rights in relevant geographic areas.
+Tools such as the Oklahoma State Tribal Treaty Database tool can assist in such inquiries (https://treaties.okstate.edu).

-Understanding the Tribe’s culture.
+Understanding the tribe’s culture.

 “Culture” comprises how a group’s worldview influences their behavior.
-This includes a Tribe’s government structure, food preferences, religion, burial traditions, natural resource values, wealth, family structure, education system, etc. It is also important to consider subsistence schedules and preparation times before consultation begins.
+This includes a tribe’s government structure, food preferences, religion, burial traditions, natural resource values, wealth, family structure, education system, etc. It is also important to consider subsistence schedules and preparation times before consultation begins so that, to the extent possible, meetings do not coincide or conflict with important tribal harvest seasons.

 Understanding what is and what is not appropriate within tribal culture.

-Observation, reading, and discussions with tribal designated officials can provide pertinent information about the tribal culture and help minimize cultural missteps.
+Observation, reading and discussions with tribal designated officials can provide pertinent information about the tribal culture and help minimize cultural missteps.
+Accepting invitations to visit tribal lands can be an opportunity to learn tribal protocols and ways to appropriately engage with tribal members.

 Understanding the tribal perceptions of time and allow enough time to form an ongoing relationship.

 Perceptions of time vary across cultures.
-The NOAA time rhythm is typically based on western culture (i.e., “time is money”), which may differ from a Tribe’s time rhythm.
+The NOAA perception of time is typically based on western culture (e.g., “deadline driven”), which may differ from a tribe’s time perception (e.g., rooted in a perspective of “time immemorial”).
 Agency staff should be aware of differences and exercise patience when time horizons seem to be out of sync.
-Likewise, agency staff should be clear with tribal contacts about any exigent circumstances driving the agency’s timing for action.
+Timelines should reflect that tribal members often have competing, conflicting and overriding obligations associated with sustaining tribal communities.
+Likewise, agency staff should be clear with tribal contacts about any urgent circumstances or other timing constraints driving the agency’s timing for action.

 Understanding the tribal structure and its history.

-The U.S. Congress created the Indian Reorganization Act (IRA) in 1934.
-The IRA has had a long- term effect on the traditional form of tribal organization and leadership.
+The U.S. Congress passed the Indian Reorganization Act (IRA) in 1934, which has had a long- term effect on the traditional form of tribal organization and leadership.
 It authorized Congress to appropriate funds annually to formalize tribal governments on reservations and for tribal land acquisitions.
-Although the IRA led to creation of a Federal government-style bureaucracy within tribal governments, many Tribes have maintained a parallel leadership structure based on culture and traditions.
+Although the Indian Reogranization Act led to creation of a federal government-style bureaucracy within many tribal governments, a number of tribes have also maintained a parallel leadership structure based on culture and traditions.

 Identifying the tribal leadership.